sutne/scripts/README.md

 ```yaml
 template: template-name.tex
 ```
+make sure the correct absolute path path for the pandoc templates are placed in [the config file](bin/setup/config.py).

 ## zipper
 Adds all files and subdirectories from `cwd` to a zip, but exclude all files/folders contained in any `.gitignore` files.